Creating coloured hyperlinks in an index in a PDF file

 End Function

 Note.
-This is a rather crude macro; if you have a better one, let us know, and we will direct readers to your website.
+The macro is not as good as possible.
+If you have a better macro on your website, let us know, and we will tell readers about your macro.

 Creating the hyperlinks

-Ensure that you have set up Word before you proceed.
+Make sure that you have set up Word before you continue.

 To create coloured hyperlinks in an index in a PDF file